 SOC 2 Type II - Argyle has most recently completed a SOC 2 Type II examination for security, availability, and confidentiality and is audited annually.
 SOC 2 Type II is the most comprehensive certification within the Systems and Organization Controls (SOC) protocol.
 Our successful SOC 2 Type II examination attests to our stringent compliance with these standards over a six-month look-back period.
 The report is available, upon request, for review by existing customers and new prospects.
 As the information is confidential, we require a signed NDA to review the report.

-ISO 27001 - Argyle has completed the ISO 27001 Compliance certification and it can be available, upon request, for review by existing customers and new prospects without a signed NDA.
+ISO 27001 - Argyle has archived the ISO 27001 certificate and it can be available, upon request, for review by existing customers and new prospects without a signed NDA.
 By being audited and certified against the ISO 27001 standard, we demonstrate our commitment to identifying risks and putting in place strong, repeatable controls ensuring that our organization maintains a secure posture.

 GDPR & CCPA - Argyle is audited annually by external independent auditors against GDPR and CCPA privacy regulations.
 By complying with GDPR and CCPA we prove our commitment to protecting personal information and enforcing a consent based model to personal data processing.